onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 absolutely I don't think they have a chance

-tape script 5.15 won Kelly's job is really stressful isn't it absolutely she's a paramedic is she having a holiday soon I think so
+tapescript 5.15 won Kelly's job is really stressful isn't it absolutely she's a paramedic is she having a holiday soon I think so